mose/docker-tools/README.md

 This will list available commands provided by that toolbox.

-If you are on mac OSX, the script assumes that you use https://github.com/noplay/docker-osx there are some special commands in docker-tools to help handle the vagrant intermediary better.
+If you are on mac OSX, the script assumes that you use https://github.com/noplay/docker-osx and there are some special commands in docker-tools to help handle the vagrant intermediary better (`d_ssh_setup` in perticular, makes possible to directly ssh containers without hopping on vagrant).

 Copyright
 -------------